 At that time, we advocated sheltering wealth in gold instead of silver on an intermediate-term basis.
-We even suggested that for those inclined to trade, they had an opportunity to swap out of silver and into gold – with the aim of being able to switch the gold back into silver when silver got relatively cheaper versus gold.
+We even suggested that those inclined to trade had an opportunity to swap out of silver and into gold – with the aim of being able to switch the gold back into silver when silver got relatively cheaper versus gold.

 Silver proceeded to do just that, causing the gold:silver ratio to rise.
 As it turned out, the ratio rose higher and for longer than we expected.
 In recent weeks, gold has traded as high as 66 times the price of silver – a doubling from the 2011 lows.

 Silver's Upside Potential Is Greater Than Gold's

 In our judgment, silver now represents the better buy of the two metals – both on an intermediate-term and long-term basis.